Annual Financial Statements 2013

-These are the financial statements of the two companies through which the operating costs of Tony Blair’s global activities are paid.
-They do not represent his earnings or the earnings of his business and are not referable to them.
+These are the financial statements of the two companies through which the operating costs of the Tony Blair group’s global activities are paid.
+They do not represent his earnings or the earnings or the profit of his businesses and are not referable to them.

-They do not represent either the accounts of his charities or his payments to them.
+They do not represent either the accounts of his charities or his donations to them.